sailoog/openplotter-documentation/en/headless.md

 After it has finished booting up, there should be a new WiFi network called *my_boat_network* available.
 Log onto this network using the password *my_secret_password*.

-Finally, open your favourite remote desktop software on your laptop, tablet or smartphone and make a new connection with the address **10.10.10.1:5900** and connect.
+Finally, open your favourite remote desktop software on your laptop, tablet or smartphone and make a new connection with the address **10.10.10.1:5900**.

+Connect and enjoy!

 See more information in [Remote desktop](remote_desktop.md) chapter.